When a girl is part of the family: how to raise a daughter correctly

 8. Incorrect parental judgments

-It is important for parents to understand that everything that they broadcast to the child is firmly planted in their heads.
+It is important for parents to understand that everything that they broadcast to their child is firmly planted in their heads.
 These attitudes can be both positive and negative.
 But all of them, of course, will have a strong impact on the girl’s future life.

 What do we get as a result: the girl who has always been told by her father or mother that she is only worthy of a prince on a white horse, may be looking for this prince for her whole life.
-On the other hand, the girl who has only heard from her parents the words such as “slob”, “clumsy”, “you can’t do anything,” will live believing in her own worthlessness and ineptitude.
+On the other hand, the girl who has only heard from her parents the words such as “slob”, “clumsy”, and “you can’t do anything,” will live believing in her own worthlessness and ineptitude.

 The role of the father and the mother in the process of raising a girl